-We recently put a few questions to Beatles legend Paul McCartney on his debut kids’ picture book, Hey Grandude!.
+We put a few questions to Beatles legend Paul McCartney about his book, Hey Grandude!.

 Magical compass tour

 The idea for it was sparked by an off-the-cuff remark by one of his grandchildren and tells the story of Grandude and the quite fantastical adventures he takes his four grandchildren on across the globe with the wave of his magic compass, from golden beaches to alpine vistas.

 When asked where he’d go if he possessed a compass like this, McCartney replies, “The Caribbean — probably because I love the Caribbean islands.
 I’d have a lovely swim and run around on the beach.
 Or I could go to Greece, where I love the beautiful, clear blue waters.”

 Never one to be accused of moping around (he’s written songs in the hundreds, you know), there’s a motivational message to be found within the book’s action, for both child and parent.

 “It starts off a rainy day and they’re all down and grumpy — and then they go to the magic beach.
 I suppose the idea is: don’t be grumpy, sad and down – do something about it.
 If you’re feeling down, read a nice book or play some good music and get yourself out of the mood.”

 Hey Grandude! is cosily suited to a bedtime read (like every good children’s author, there’s a slumberous finish with all the kids tucked up in bed), yet McCartney’s childhood was void of such nightly moments.